lambdaclass/mirra_backend/apps/mirra_backend/docs/src/architecture/backend_architecture.md

 When a game starts, two things happen:

-- A game session is spawned by a `DynamicSupervisor` called `GameBackend`.
-This `GameBackend` starts a new child `Runner` process, which holds the entire game's state and the logic to update it according to the players' actions.
+- A game session is spawned by a `DynamicSupervisor` called `MirraBackend`.
+This `MirraBackend` starts a new child `Runner` process, which holds the entire game's state and the logic to update it according to the players' actions.
 The PID of this `Runner` is encoded in a human friendly format and called the `game_session_id`.
 - Every player connects to the game through websocket under the `/play/:game_id/:client_id/:player_id` path.
 Each player's connection is handled by a separate [cowboy websocket](https://ninenines.eu/docs/en/cowboy/2.6/manual/cowboy_websocket/) process, defined in the `PlayWebSocket` module.
 On startup, the process saves the runner's PID so it can communicate with it.
 Inside the game, a player is the same as a websocket connection.

 Let's go over the main gameplay flow.
 Let's say `player_1` wants to move to the right one square.
 To do this, they send a `JSON` frame over the socket that looks like this: